ComponentsImages

 Specifications

-• Alt text: Required for all images (SEO and accessibility)
+• Alt text: Required for all images (for accessibility and SEO).

 Was this page helpful?